realmaster42/EverybodyEditsProtocol/README.md

 Occurs when a player changed their aura shape or color.

 `[0] Integer` Player Id
-> The player's identifier.
+> The player's id.

 `[1] Integer` Aura Shape
-> The aura shape identifier.
+> The aura shape id.

 `[2] Integer` Aura Color
-> The aura color identifier.
+> The aura color id.

 ### <a id="rm-autotext">"autotext"</a>
 Occurs when a player uses auto-text.

 `[0] Integer` Payer Id
-> The player's identifier.
+> The player's id.

 `[1] String` Auto-Text
 > The automatic text value.